-In this section, we’ll introduce you to design considerations for voice-enabled, multi-modal apps.
+In this section, we’ll introduce you to design considerations for multimodal apps that are voice-enabled.
 Smartphones are well-suited for this type of interaction because they have a screen, a microphone, and a speaker.
 All best practices and exercises in this section maximize these capabilities by design.
-We’ll cover how to [map an experience[(docs/Design/map-out-integration), write dialogue, design a multi-modal UI, and conduct a user test.
+This guide will cover how to find the right use case, map an experience, write dialogue, and design a multi-modal UI.

-Before we start, understand how your users interact with your apps and how you’re able to respond.
+Before we start, it’s important to understand how users interact with your apps and how you’re able to respond.
+Any interface that uses voice as a mode of interaction is often referred to as a voice interface or voice user interface (VUI).

 Touch Input / Display Output

 Most apps today use gestures as the primary mode of input.
-They respond to touch input by updating the screen with new information.
-Some apps include sound or music with visual output, but this is not the same as voice output.
+The number of actions a user can take are constrained by the interface’s UI.
+Apps respond to touch input by updating the screen with new information.
+Some include sound or music with visual output, but this is not the same as voice output.

 Smart speakers without a screen (e.g. Alexa & Google Home) are examples of voice-only devices.
 Users make spoken requests and the device responds with audio, no visuals.